 After you have a stroke, the road back to work can be challenging.
 Nearly one third of all strokes occur in people under the age of 65.
 Of those, nearly 1 in 2 survivors will return to a full- or part-time job.
 Depending on the severity of your stroke, you might need weeks or months away from work.

-Questions to Consider When Thinking About Re-entering the Workforce
+Questions About Re-entering the Workforce

 Resources for Returning to Work